 Hackers will often target email accounts to get their victims' bank credentials.
 BC Krishna, CEO of online payment solution provider MineralTree, said that small businesses often fall victim to these fraud schemes.

-"Small business accounts are the most attractive targets for cybercriminals," he told BusinessNewsDaily.
+"Small business accounts are the most attractive targets for cybercriminals," he told Business News Daily.
 "Personal accounts often have small balances, and large corporations have tighter security, and fraud would be more noticeable.
 Hackers go after the weakest points in the chain: small businesses."

 Many business owners rely on outdated security tools and strategies that are ineffective against cyberattacks in the first place.
 Staying on top of current events and being aware of threats in an ever-changing security landscape are the first steps to preventing bank fraud.

 "There's too much trust in the system," Krishna said.
 "People need to become more aware that just because it's not happening in your own backyard doesn't mean it's not going to happen to you."

 Two-step logins.
-To manage your bank account online, you generally only need your username and password.
+To manage your bank account online, you generally need only your username and password.
 If those are compromised, anyone can get in.
-Set up two-step out-of-band authentication, whereby a single-use code is sent to your phone or email for you to enter after you input your login credentials.
+Set up two-step, out-of-band authentication, whereby a single-use code is sent to your phone or email for you to enter after you input your login credentials.
 Even if a cybercriminal intercepts that code, it will expire shortly after it's sent, and your account will remain protected.

 Device identification and geofencing.
 Ensure that your payment system allows transactions only from recognized, registered devices.
 Similarly, setting up a location-aware system that operates within a trusted geographical region can help keep cybercriminals out of your accounts.